AtanuCSE/NLP-Codes/NLU-Stanford/README.md

-This folder contains code implementations for Natural Language Understanding (NLU) course from Stanford University
+This folder contains code implementations for Natural Language Understanding (NLU) course from Stanford University.
+However, it also contains codes that I tried along the journey.

 # (In progress)